splunk/splunk-sdk-java/README.md

 import com.splunk.ServiceArgs;

 /**
- * Logged in using Bearer token.
+ * Logged in using Authentication token.
- * Assuming that bearer token is already created from Splunk web.
+ * Assuming that authentication token is already created from Splunk web.
  * Create Job using search creation.
  * Read results and print _raw fields
  */